laminas/laminas-hydrator/docs/book/v2/aggregate.md

 # AggregateHydrator

-`Zend\Hydrator\Aggregate\AggregateHydrator` is an implementation of `Zend\Hydrator\HydratorInterface` that composes multiple hydrators via event listeners.
+`Laminas\Hydrator\Aggregate\AggregateHydrator` is an implementation of `Laminas\Hydrator\HydratorInterface` that composes multiple hydrators via event listeners.

 You typically want to use an aggregate hydrator when you want to hydrate or extract data from complex objects that implement multiple interfaces, and therefore need multiple hydrators to handle